schmaustech/ceph-on-hosted-cluster-blog/README.md

 ## OpenShift Virtualization

 With the storage installation complete we can move onto depoying OpenShift Virtualization which will provide us the capability to run virtual machines within a container on our OpenShift hosted cluster.
-The following diagram depicts where those virtual machines might run in the environment.
+The following diagram offers an example of where those virtual machines might run in the environment.

 <img src="hosted4.jpeg" style="width: 800px;" border=0/>